The superconformal index of $\mathcal{N}=4$ $USp(2N_c)$ and $SO(N_c)$ SYM as a matrix integral: The Cardy-like limit of the superconformal index of The Cardy-like limit of the superconformal index of N=4

-where $\Delta_a \equiv \omega_a(\vec q) + r_a v_R$.
-The chemical potentials $\Delta_a$ are associated to each field in the theory and they must satisfy the relations imposed by global symmetries, i.e. each superpotential term is uncharged under the flavor symmetry and it has R-charge two.
+where $\Delta_a \equiv \omega_a(\vec \xi\,) + R_a v_R$.
+There is one chemical potential $\Delta_a$ for each field in the theory, and they must satisfy the relations imposed by global symmetries, i.e. each superpotential term is uncharged under the flavor symmetry and it has R-charge two.

 In this paper we will be interested in 4d $\mathcal{N}=4$ SYM with gauge group $G$ given by $USp(2N_c)$, $SO(2N_c+1)$, and $SO(N_c)$.
-The SCI expressed in terms of modified elliptic Gamma functions in these cases reads: \paragraph{\underline{$G=USp(2N_c)$}}
+The SCI expressed in terms of modified elliptic Gamma functions in these cases reads: \paragraph{{$\bullet \ G=USp(2N_c)$}:}

 where we used the shorthand $f(a\pm b) \equiv f(a+b) f(a-b) $ (and likewise for $f(\pm a\pm b)$).